 Power BI Embedded integration

-The integration of Finance and Operations and Power BI enables data mash-up scenarios that require access to external data sources that are supported through Microsoft Power Query for Excel.
+The integration of the application and Power BI enables data mash-up scenarios that require access to external data sources that are supported through Microsoft Power Query for Excel.
 Users can personalize workspaces by embedding tiles that are hosted on PowerBI.com.
 Users can also add direct links to reports that are hosted on PowerBI.com.
 In this way, users can access and interact with the reports without leaving the application.
 Power BI content (PBIX files) that partners and ISVs develop can be embedded directly into the application.
 PBIX files that are associated with a model file are automatically published in Power BI Embedded as part of the application deployment process.
 Additionally, you can add X++ extensions for embedded reporting scenarios that require the following functionality:

 - Drill-down navigation into detailed pages in response to user interactions

 - Report filters that are based on user and session context information, such as company or date range

 - The ability to navigate directly to a specific tab on a Power BI report via menu items

 For more information about customizations that use extensions, see Customization: Overlayering and extensions.

 - Deliver Power BI workspaces and reports in the application.
 If you're a power user or a business analyst, you can tweak ready-made reports or create new reports by using Power BI tools.
 As a developer, you can use the reports that your users create to provide rich navigation experiences in the product through workspaces.
 If you're in the partner and ISV community, you can build rich workspaces that include Power BI experiences, and then release those workspaces as part of your solution.